FlowFuse/flowfuse/docs/install/file-storage/README.md

 When running in cloud like environment (under Docker or Kubernetes) FlowForge projects do not have access to a persistent filesystem to use to store files.
-Files written to the container file system will lost if the project is restarted.
+Files written to the container file system will be lost if the project is restarted.

-For this reason we recomend that the Node-RED core file nodes are disabled on these platforms.
+For this reason we recommend that the Node-RED core file nodes are disabled on these platforms.

 To solve this limitation FlowForge provides a set of replacement